Sintfoap/git_docs/outline.typ

 = Git Basics
 == Termenology
 *Version Control System*: Github uses and is a version control system.
-Meaning that everytime a new version of the project is uploaded to github it makes a _snapshot_ of the project in its last state.
+Meaning that every time a new version of the project is uploaded to github it makes a _snapshot_ of the project in its last state.
 This allows time travel to any point in the project where a new feature was added.